modelica/ModelicaConference2021/othercalls.md

 All items are limited, based on first-come-first-served basis, except for Platinum and Gold sponsors, who have time-limited priority.
 Do not hesitate to contact us for any special needs.
 The deadline for application is  **August 1st, 2021**.

-You will be contacted by the organizers' financal department and receive a bill covering the vendor session fee.
+You will be contacted by the organizers' financial department and receive a bill covering the vendor session fee.

 ## Call for Exhibitors & Sponsors